 - (b) Pursuant to the R.O.C.
 Securities and Exchange Act, the number of shares bought back as treasury share should not exceed 10% of the number of the Company's issued and outstanding shares and the amount bought back should not exceed the sum of retained earnings, paid-in capital in excess of par value and realized capital surplus. - (c) Pursuant to the R.O.C.
 Securities and Exchange Act, treasury shares should not be pledged as collateral and is not entitled to dividends before it is reissued. - (d) Pursuant to the R.O.C.
 Securities and Exchange Act, treasury shares should be reissued to the employees within five years from the reacquisition date and shares not reissued within the five-year period are to be retired.
-Treasury shares to enhance the Company's credit rating and the stockholders' equity should be retired within six months of acquisition.

-- (e) The Board of Directors of the Company resolved to buy back 6,500,000 shares of the Company on July 21, 2021.
-The actual treasury shares repurchased amounted to 6,225,000 shares for a total cost of \$186,666. - (f) The Board of Directors of the Company resolved to buy back 3,200,000 shares of the Company on September 23, 2021.
-The actual treasury shares repurchased amounted to 2,768,000 shares for a total cost of \$72,890. - (g) The Board of Directors of the Company resolved to reissue 1,500,000 treasury shares to employees on May 11, 2022.
-The actual treasury shares reissued amounted to 1,250,000 shares.
-Refer to Note 6(14). - E. The number of the Company's shares held by the Company's associate Teco Image Systems Co., Ltd. was 28,906,260 shares as of December 31, 2022.
+Treasury shares to enhance the Company's credit rating and the stockholders' equity should be retired within six months of acquisition. - (e) The Board of Directors of the Company resolved to reissue 1,660,000 and 1,670,000 treasury shares to employees on April 25, 2024 and April 12, 2023, respectively.
+The actual treasury shares reissued amounted to 1,050,000 shares and 1,661,000 shares.
+Refer to Note 6(14). - F. The number of the Company's shares held by the Company's associate Teco Image Systems Co., Ltd. was 26,015,634 shares as of December 31, 2024.